PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 - Supports conversion `chrono::time_point` and `chrono::duration` to/from ISO8601 strings
 - Supports UTF transcoding between all STD string types
 - Conversion any fundamental type to any STD string types and vice versa
-- Conversion any fundamental type to any other fundamental type with overflow checking
+- Conversion any fundamental type to any other fundamental type with overflow checking (not available in v0.50)
 - Conversion enum types via declaring names map
 - Allows to overload conversion functions for custom types
 - Simple API - only two main functions `Convert::To<>()` and `Convert::TryTo<>()`